Skip to Main

 As part of the oral examination, the general examination committee may ask questions related to the research as well as the student’s area of specialization.

-For each student, an examining committee is selected by the student and advisor.
-It has to be approved by the Director of Graduate Studies.
-The committee consists of the student’s advisor and two additional ORFE faculty or affiliated faculty.
-The committee will administer the oral exam, evaluate the student’s performance in research and overall knowledge of his/her field, and make a recommendation to the department faculty.
+For each student, an examining committee is selected by the student and adviser.
+In addition to the adviser, the committee consists of two ORFE faculty or affiliated faculty and must be approved by the Director of Graduate Studies.
+The committee will administer the oral exam, evaluate the student’s performance in research and overall knowledge of the student's field, and make a recommendation to the department faculty.
 A departmental faculty vote determines the final outcome.

 The Master of Arts (M.A.) degree is normally an incidental degree on the way to full Ph.D. candidacy and is earned after a student successfully passes the general examination.
 It may also be awarded to students who, for various reasons, leave the Ph.D. program, provided that these requirements have been met.